WrathOfRa/AotB/readme.md

 ### __Project Tasks__
 ___
-* Design overall basis of game style and design (may be changed or expanded in the future) – Sean and Hung
+* Design overall basis of game style and design (may be changed or expanded in the future) – Sean
   * Design objects and functions to run game program – Sean
   * Design objects and functions for displaying game – Sean
-  * Design objects and functions for basic game objects – Sean and Hung
+  * Design objects and functions for basic game objects – Sean
-  * Research and design a proper method for storing game objects and assets – Hung
+  * Research and design a proper method for storing game objects and assets – Sean
-  * Design objects and functions for object collisions and interactions – Hung
+  * Design objects and functions for object collisions and interactions – Sean
   * Design objects and functions for handling game music and sound effects – Sean
-  * Design objects and functions for displaying and handling interactions with various game menus – Hung
+  * Design objects and functions for displaying and handling interactions with various game menus – Sean
-* Develop the main components of the game engine – Sean and Hung
+* Develop the main components of the game engine – Sean
-  * Test these components – Sean and Hung
+  * Test these components – Sean
-  * Refine these components – Sean and Hung
+  * Refine these components – Sean
-  * Test these components – Sean and Hung
+  * Test these components – Sean
-* Design basic/sample assets for the game to use – Hung
+* Design basic/sample assets for the game to use – Sean
 * Design player model and animations – Sean
-* Design game world object’s models and animations – Sean and Hung
+* Design game world object’s models and animations – Sean
-* Test and refine game objects and assets – Sean and Hung
+* Test and refine game objects and assets – Sean
 * Design objects and functions for analyzing game music – Sean
 * Design objects and functions to use this data to output proper actions for game objects – Sean
-* Test and refine game objects and assets based on the actions from the game music – Sean and Hung
+* Test and refine game objects and assets based on the actions from the game music – Sean
-* Design additional game objects and functions to meet originally planned game mechanics – Sean and Hung
+* Design additional game objects and functions to meet originally planned game mechanics – Sean
   * Additional player items (weapons, armor, …) to increase gameplay/player variety
   * Additional game environments and game world objects
-* Create product demos – Sean and Hung
+* Create product demos – Sean